 LIPA makes use of a fixed obligation coverage ratio to determine revenue requirements.
 LIPA's methodology for calculating the fixed obligation coverage ratio excludes certain specified non-cash items from expenses.
-Depreciation expense and amortization of the Acquisition Adjustment and other regulatory assets, including the PSEG Long Island accrual expense for future OPEB benefit cost obligations, are excluded from the coverage calculation.
+Depreciation expense and amortization of the Acquisition Adjustment and other regulatory assets are excluded from the coverage calculation.
 The revenue section of this calculation includes revenues received from certain customers used to satisfy regulatory assets that were established when LIPA issued debt to fund these projects.
 For calculating the coverage ratios, such cash receipts are available to meet LIPA's fixed obligation requirements, as they are a component of cash flow, but are excluded from revenues for accrual accounting purposes.